At Canterbury College, protection of our students is of paramount importance.

 Student Protection Officers at Canterbury College include:

-Mrs Donna Anderson – Head of College
+Mrs Donna Anderson (Head of College)

-Mrs Jenny George (Dean of Junior School),
+Mrs Jenny George (Deputy Head of College)

 Mr Alan Lyle (Coordinator of International Student Welfare).

 What should I do if I am aware or suspect a student is being harmed?

 If you become aware or reasonably suspect that harm has been caused, or there is a risk of harm to a student of Canterbury College by someone outside of the College, a member of staff, or by other students, you should report your concerns to the Head of College or a Student Protection Officer.
 You can also report any concerns to any other member of staff.